4 Helpful / 0 Not

 Also has a nice mix of wide open holes and tight wooded holes, with a few that almost look impossible (#15), Be sure to look up.
 You can go over the trees

-Trash cans and benches at every hole give for a nice place to take a break in this Missouri heat, and cut down on litter
+Trash cans and benches are plentiful and give for a nice place to take a break in this Missouri heat, and cut down on litter

 Gateway titans are in great shape

 Cons: The terrain seems to be washed out a bit in spots and would be treacherous after any kind of rain.
 There are a couple steep hills to go up and down, and they are covered in loose rocks so you need to take it easy going up and down.

 The short tees with pad could be seen as too short for higher skilled players.

 Litter and graffiti seem to be a growing issue

 Course can get over crowded with casual players which can make for slow rounds, and make playing the longer tees almost impossible since they tend to not look and see if anyone is playing from them.